proxyagent/SCJingleConverter/README.md

 *Update

-I have had a chance to launch the exe on Windows 11, although there are some visual bugs.
-Everything is still fairly readable and you can still easily understand what does what.
-I have not been able to test further than launching the exe.
+I have had a chance to launch the exe on Windows 11.
+While there are some visual bugs, everything is still fairly readable and you can still easily understand what does what.
+I have not been able to test further.
 I will have more time later this week to see if the application functions as its intended.